 After Framingham brewery Jack’s Abby moved to bigger digs across town, longtime brewer Matthew Steinberg started his own line of beers with Exhibit ‘A’ Brewing.
-Though the company has only been selling beverages since 2016, Exhibit ‘A’ has earned raves for its Demo Tape series of beers and launched a barrel-aged program in October 2016.
+Exhibit ‘A’ has earned raves for its Demo Tape series of beers and launched a barrel-aged program in October 2016.

 Beer of choice: Briefcase Porter, a porter.